anfal11/course-registration-react/README.md

   const [totalCredit, setTotalCredit] = useState(0);
   This is for Total credit.
 The initial credit is 0 and set total total credit is set to 0.
 The value will be updated and it is passed to Bookmark.jsx for showing data in ui.

+6. In Cart.jsx, line no 55-70,
+now the conditional rendering is done where the credit is calculated and the total credit is calculated from the total remaining credit and set total remaining credit is set to 0 and set total remaining credit.